ceyda-huseini/product_stock_tracker/README.md

 1) Product Name: Briefly represents the name of the product
 2) Description: More detailed information or explanation about the product
 3) Price: The price of the product
-4) Stock Qunatity: Stock represents how many of that product are left.
+4) Stock Quantity: Stock represents how many of that product are left.
 5) Brand: Brand of the product
 6) Category: Column showing which category the product belongs to.